29jm/SnowflakeOS/README.md

 + custom GUI toolkit
 + ext2 support

 I aim to make the code readable and well-organized.
-A blog follows the development of this project, here https://jmnl.xyz/.
+A blog follows the development of this project, here https://jmnl.xyz/, and the [wiki](https://github.com/29jm/SnowflakeOS/wiki) provides more information about the project and its internals.

 ## Building & running